davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 In order to be able to push enough workload through without hitting concurrency limits, the gateway concurrency limit was set to 20,000.

-In summary the following benchmarks are presented here
+In summary the following benchmarks are presented here:

 - Blind write of a single key with 100 Byte Asset Size (a create asset benchmark)
 - Blind write of a single key with 1000 Byte Asset Size (a create asset benchmark)
 - Read/Write of a single key with 100 Byte Asset Size (an update asset benchmark)
+- Read/Write of a single key with 1000 Byte Asset Size (an update asset benchmark)

 #### Blind Write of a single key 100 Byte Asset Size

 A Blind write is a transaction that performs a single write to a key regardless of whether that key exists and contains data.
-This is a `Create Asset` type of scenario
+This is a `Create Asset` type of scenario.

+Caliper test configuration:
 - workers: 200
 - fixed-tps, tps: 3000